DarthSid95/DarthSid95V2.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
 Scholar @ <a href='https://cps.iisc.ac.in'>RBCCPS,</a>, IISc, Bangalore.
-An enjoyer of all things GANs.
 Currently ABD and looking for research opportunities!

 profile:
   align: right